jekk0/jwt-auth/README.md

 ### Logout or Token Revocation

-- If the user logs out, the refresh token should be revoked (e.g., removed from a database or a blacklist).
+- If the user logs out, the refresh token will be revoked (removed from a database).
 - If a refresh token is compromised, the user must re-authenticate.

 Logout request: